eriol/ahaetulla/README.md

-# go-freakble
+# ahaetulla

-A simple tool to send messages into [FreakWAN](https://github.com/antirez/sx1276-micropython-driver/) over Bluetooth low energy.
+A simple tool to send messages into [FreakWAN](https://github.com/antirez/freakwan) over Bluetooth low energy.

 **This project is in pre-alpha please use the [python implementation](https://pypi.org/project/freakble/)